 Step 3.
 Gather Supporting Documents

-This is the most important step of your student visa application, and it can also be time-consuming, requiring your utmost attention.
+This is the most important step of your student visa application, and it can also be time-consuming.
 You will need to collect several essential documents to support your application, including:

 NECESSARY

-Carefully compiling these documents is vital, as missing any item can lead to delays or complications in your visa application process.
-Take your time to ensure everything is complete and accurate before moving on to the next step!
+Carefully compiling these documents is vital, as missing documents can delay your application or make it inadmissible.
+Take your time to ensure everything is complete and accurate before moving on to the next step.

 Step 4.
 Submit and Wait